dominopizzaaaa/govtech-multimodal-ai/README.md

 ### Hugging Face API
 - I used hugging face API without a key initially and it was publicly accessible as I was using a free version.
 However, after running it for a while, I finished using the free credits and was limited, so I had no choice but to purchase the pro version and include an API key in the file
 - In the Technical Requirements, it is stated that 'No calling of external commercial APIs or any service that requires an API key' is allowed.
 So I had to change my gpu_processing.py to cater to this
 - I resorted to relying on my friend's computer which had a gpu to run my code.
 This meant I have to change the gpu_processing.py file accordingly.
-So I did so in another branch called gpu-remote.
+So I did so in the main branch while the version that. am using will be on the gpu-processing branch.

 ---

-### How to run on your computer
+## How to run on your computer

 This project has 2 versions:
 - GPU-Processing Branch (gpu-processing): Designed to run on Hugging Face API (for users without a local GPU).